-- reference to existing phytosanitary requirements - indexed to estimated economic losses expressed on a scale of risk tolerance - compared with the level of risk accepted by other countries.

-For LMOs, the acceptable level of risk may also be expressed by comparison to the level of risk associated with similar or related organisms.
+- reference to existing phytosanitary requirements - indexed to estimated economic losses - expressed on a scale of risk tolerance - compared with the level of risk accepted by other countries. - S2 For LMOs, the acceptable level of risk may also be expressed by comparison to the level of risk associated with similar or related organisms, based on their characteristics and behaviour in a similar environment to the PRA area.

-Technical information required
+3.2 Technical information required